PhilRW/personal-website/content/publications/_index.md

 sitemap:
   priority : 0.6
 ---
-A collection of my publications.s
+A collection of my publications.